trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrotools.md

 To view retro analysis tools,
 :::note navigation
-Go to Retro-> Retro analysis tools
+Go to Retro&rarr;Retro analysis tools
 :::

 You can find the list of retro tools below the time selector as shown in this example.